martindaum/google-sheets-localization/README.md

 * Allow API access for Google Sheets: https://developers.google.com/sheets/api/quickstart/ruby
 * Move the credentials.json file to the root folder of your project and rename it to ".credentials.json"
+* Create the strings-files yourself before using the script

 The first time you run this script, it will prompt you to open a link in the browser to create your access token.